aakwewaanaqa/InEditor-Project/README.md

 ## Step 2

 Use `namespace` `InEditor`.
-Change where the class inheritance from `Editor` to `BaseInEditor`, and this will do the trick.
+Change where the class inheritance from `Editor` to [BaseInEditor](https://github.com/aakwewaanaqa/InEditor-Project/blob/update/Editor/Class/BaseInEditor.cs), and this will do the trick.

 ```C#